iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > This app in no way lets u know if you have been in contact with covid<br> :date: __2020-10-30 18:24:06__

-> IMO, this is something which should be done on a national platform, and incorporated into Google, so all smartphone users have this information.
-Instead, this app is quite large, not moveable to the SD card, and forces you to use Bluetooth more often than is wise... not only for battery life, but vulnerability issues.
-Also, the "questionnaire" of daily symptoms blows quite the dog whistle, flipping out over a stuffy nose, practically equating it with a positive COVID diagnosis.
-Too many bugs to be worked out for my liking... sorry.
-Uninstalled.<br> :date: __2020-10-20 07:43:45__

 #### 1-star reviews